sergeymakinen/yii2-facades/README.md

 Either run

 ```
-php composer.phar require sergeymakinen/yii2-facades "~1.0"
+php composer.phar require sergeymakinen/yii2-facades "^1.1.1"
 ```

 or add

 ```
-"sergeymakinen/yii2-facades": "~1.0"
+"sergeymakinen/yii2-facades": "^1.1.1"
 ```

 to the require section of your `composer.json` file.

 ## Usage

-Basically you install the extension and start using it like you do with all normal Yii 2 application components but with a shorter simpler syntax, let's take a look (in case you wonder, all default facades, including an abstract base ```Facade``` reside under a ```sergeymakinen\facades``` namespace):
+Basically you install the extension and start using it like you do with all normal Yii 2 application components but with a shorter simpler syntax, let's take a look (in case you wonder, all default facades, including an abstract base `Facade` reside under a `sergeymakinen\facades` namespace):

 ### Generate random string